marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 title: What is Antisemitism?
 published: 2025-04-25
 tags: [Social issues, Jewish]
-draft: true
 ---

 ## Preface

+Antisemitism is a growing problem in our days.
+It has increased with Arab Muslim immigration from the Middle-East.
+And it has recently flared up because of the situation between Israel-Palestine, with Israels defensive war in Gaza after October 7 (2023).
+Society seems chocked and paralyzed over the divisions, unable to separate anger towards Israel from blatant hate towards Jews.

-In this article we are going to break down anti-semitism, by trope, and see how it
+In this article we are going to break down anti-semitism throughout history until today - trope by trope . and see how it expresses itself.

 ## What is Antisemitism?

-Antisemitism is any hate or prejudice directed at Jews for being Jewish.
+**Simply:** Antisemitism is any hate or prejudice directed at Jews for being Jewish.
 An ancient form of prejudice.

 This article might be centered around the Jews of Europe, the Ashkenazim, but the pattern repeats itself elsewhere, even in the Middle East.
+Let's not forget them.

-### Jews as "the foreigners"
+### Jews as "the outsiders"

-Historically, Jews have been seen as "the others", foreigners, that don't belong to the country they reside.
+Historically, Jews have been seen as "the others", outsiders, and foreigners, that don't belong to the country they reside.
 Leading them to be seen as a foreign threat.
 Jews have been used as a scapegoat whenever there has been an internal divide or conflict between the "natives".
 If there was a conflict, the Jews were said to be to blame for it.

 This is the reason for all the negativity and slurs that have prevailed into the 20th century, and even exist today.
 Being "othered".